Multimodal Fusion and Vision-Language Models: A Survey for Robot Vision: Challenges and Opportunities

 \subsection{Efficient Training and Inference}

 Efficient training and inference is an important challenge in the practical deployment of multimodal large models of visual language.
 Current mainstream VLMs \cite{dubey2024llama,bai2023qwen,driess2023palm,lin2024moe} are usually pre-trained based on large-scale Transformer architectures, which usually have billions or even tens of billions of parameters, and pre-training on large-scale datasets requires a large amount of computational resources and time costs, which limits the training efficiency and scale-up ability of the models, and makes the model deployment face serious computational bottlenecks in real-world applications.
 This computational cost not only limits the practical application scope of the model, but also increases energy consumption and cost, especially in edge devices or real-time application scenarios (e.g., autonomous driving).
 In addition, due to the obvious heterogeneity of visual and linguistic modalities in terms of data dimensions and feature space, the models may face low training efficiency, high inference latency, and high memory consumption during joint optimisation.
 Therefore, how to design a more lightweight model structure, reduce the computational overhead of cross-modal fusion, and effectively improve the training and inference efficiency are important challenges in current VLMs research.
 In order to alleviate the above problems, current research mainly proposes solutions from lightweight network architecture design, model compression and knowledge distillation, and dynamic modal fusion.
 On the one hand, the computational complexity is effectively reduced by introducing lightweight visual language fusion architectures, such as CrossViT~\cite{chen2021crossvit}, MobileViT~\cite{mehta2021mobilevit},MoCoViT~\cite{ma2022mocovit}and other multi-scale Transformer architectures; on the other hand, the knowledge from the large-scale teacher model is migrated to the lightweight student model through knowledge distillation~\cite{guo2025deepseek}, which significantly improves the training efficiency while maintaining the performance of the while significantly improving the training efficiency.
 In addition, Modality Dropout or Adaptive Modality Selection methods can reduce redundant modal computations.
 Therefore, how to effectively combine structural design, optimisation strategies and modal fusion mechanisms to achieve efficient training and deployment of large-scale VLMs is an important research topic that needs to be broken through in the field of VLMs.
+Despite the remarkable progress of VLMs in cross-modal understanding and reasoning, their application in robotic vision still faces several core challenges.
+One primary obstacle lies in their limited capability for real-time deployment.
+Leading VLMs such as CLIP~\cite{radford2021learning}, BLIP~\cite{li2023blip}, and GPT-4V~\cite{yang2023dawn} are generally constructed with large-scale Transformer architectures, featuring dense self-attention operations and extended token contexts.
+These result in high computational overhead and inference latency, making such models impractical for embedded systems or edge devices.
+Moreover, many of these models operate with frozen pretrained parameters, restricting their flexibility in adapting to online tasks.Another critical challenge is the insufficient domain adaptability of current VLMs.
+Since most models are trained on static, large-scale image-text corpora such as LAION-400M and Conceptual Captions, their alignment mechanisms often struggle to generalize to robotics-specific sensory inputs-such as sparse or low-light scenes, 3D geometry, and embodied interactions.
+This limitation becomes more pronounced under distribution shifts, including changes in lighting, task formats, or robot embodiment across platforms~\cite{shridhar2023perceiver}.Promising directions to address them include dynamic model pruning, adapter-based fine-tuning for efficient on-device learning, and reinforcement learning-based grounding mechanisms that enable real-time feedback and task adaptation.